Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Conclusions

 So far, very few ultra-long duration GRBs are known, and this is the first one exhibiting an accompanying SN, which, at first glance, links it to ``normal'' long GRBs.
 A more detailed analysis has revealed several striking differences, though, indicating that we as yet have not discovered the entire ``bestiary'' of gamma-ray transients in the Universe.
 Any further similar events in the future need to be followed up with all possible effort, but their low gamma-ray peak fluxes and long-scale variability may bias these events against detection, especially at higher redshifts.

-Lately, evidence has been growing that there is a continuum of SE-SNe reaching from Types IIb, Ib, Ic over Type Ic-BL and GRB-SNe \citep[e.g.,][]{Mazzali2008Sci}, possibly due to common jet physics (e.g., \citealt{Piran2017Sci,Sobacchi2017MNRAS1,Petropoulou2017MNRAS,Soker2017ApJ}, but see \citealt{Stevance2017MNRAS} for a Type Ic-BL SN seemingly not associated with a jet) all the way to SLSNe-I (possibly due to envelope properties, \citealt{Sobacchi2017MNRAS2}, magnetar-axes alignment, \citealt{Margalit2017MNRAS}, magnetar field strength, \citealt{Yu2017ApJ}{, or C/O core mass at explosion time, \citealt{Aguilera-Dena2018ApJ}}).
-Similarities have been found in the spectral properties both in the photospheric \citep{Liu2017ApJ} and the nebular \citep[e.g.,][]{Milisavljevic2013ApJ,Nicholl2016ApJ2,Jerkstrand2017ApJ} phases, transients have been discovered to populate the luminosity ``gap'' \citep[][and of course SN 2011kl itself]{Arcavi2015ApJ,Roy2016AA,Vallely2017MNRAS,Whitesides2017ApJ,Benetti2018MNRAS}, X-ray observations reveal similar environments \citep{Margutti2017ApJX}, and there are indications from simulations \citep{Suzuki2017MNRAS} as well. {All in all, there are more and more indications for the existence of a connection between GRBs and SLSNe \citep{Margalit2017MNRAS}.
+Lately, evidence has been growing that there is a continuum of SE-SNe reaching from Types IIb, Ib, Ic over Type Ic-BL and GRB-SNe \citep[e.g.,][]{Mazzali2008Sci}, possibly due to common jet physics {(e.g., \citealt{Piran2017Sci,Sobacchi2017MNRAS1,Petropoulou2017MNRAS,Soker2017ApJ})} all the way to SLSNe-I (possibly due to envelope properties, \citealt{Sobacchi2017MNRAS2}, magnetar-axes alignment, \citealt{Margalit2017MNRAS,Margalit2018MNRAS}, magnetar field strength, \citealt{Yu2017ApJ}{, or C/O core mass at explosion time, \citealt{Aguilera-Dena2018ApJ}}).
+Similarities have been found in the spectral properties both in the photospheric \citep{Liu2017ApJ,Blanchard2019ApJ} and the nebular \citep[e.g.,][]{Milisavljevic2013ApJ,Nicholl2016ApJ2,Jerkstrand2017ApJ} phases, {spectroscopically classified SLSNe have been discovered to populate the luminosity ``gap'' \citep{Decia2017ApJ,Lunnan2018ApJ,Quimby2018ApJ,Angus2019MNRAS}}, X-ray observations reveal similar environments \citep{Margutti2017ApJX}, and there are indications from simulations \citep{Suzuki2017MNRAS} as well. {All in all, there are more and more indications for the existence of a connection between GRBs and SLSNe \citep{Margalit2017MNRAS}.
 While a connection between SLSNe and highly-stripped progenitors was quickly established \citep{Pastorello2010ApJ}, a connection to GRBs was hardly obvious and has been forthcoming more slowly.
 GRB 111209A/SN 2011kl may ultimately turn out to be the first ``missing link'' between classical GRBs and SLSNe to be discovered; in a case where it was not, at the time, suspected that such a missing link was even needed.
 The final step would now be to discover a high signal-to-noise, spectroscopically indubitable SLSN (even if it doesn't make the ``luminosity cut'') which is clearly associated with a GRB, be it of ultra-long duration or not.}